 Our consultancy offers tailored services to meet your needs.
 We're agile, flexible and make you our priority.
 In a market that’s dominated by large, multinational players – where your project is one of hundreds – we offer a more personalised service.
 When we work with you, we immerse ourselves in your project.

 Our team is approachable, highly skilled and responsive.
 We work collaboratively – amongst ourselves and with you.
 Beyond our core consultants, we have access to a network of individuals with specialist expertise in different areas that we can bring in to assist you, if and when we need to.

 BSc (Hons), Grad Dip Public Policy, PhD

 Ian has nearly 30 years of experience and leadership in policy and politics.
-He focusses on policy analysis and development, organisational capacity-building, conducting reviews and writing.
+He focusses on policy analysis, organisational capacity-building, design and implementation of reviews, and building the case for change.
 Ian has worked in parliament, the public sector, not-for-profit organisations and universities.
-Fields in which Ian has developed policy and overseen inquiries include aged care, arts, disability, early childhood, environment, family services, health including mental health, social services, and public utilities.
+Fields in which Ian has developed policy and overseen inquiries include aged care, arts, disability, early childhood, environment, family services, health including mental health, the public service, social services, and public utilities.
 He has published research and opinion on Australian politics, community engagement, organisational design, parliamentary processes, public sector reform, and policy theory and practice.
 Ian Holland has taught public sector leaders about engagement, policy co-design and the toolkit for policy analysis at the Australia and New Zealand School of Government.

 BA (Hons), Grad Dip Community and Health Development